hexydec/dabby/src/ajax/ajax/readme.md

 `xhr` The XMLHttpRequest object used in the AJAX request.
 For synchronous requests this will be empty.

+## Return value

+For asynchronous requests, the generated XMLHttpRequest object will be returned.
+Synchronous requests will return `undefined`.

 ## Example

 The following example makes an AJAX request and outputs the response: